atomisthq/docs/docs/authoring/container-skills.md

 ## Secrets

 Secrets that get configured and mapped to environment variable names will be available from within the container as environment variable values.

-### Example
+To use secrets in your container skill, you must first create the secret and then map it to an environment variable:

 1. Configure your secrets from the **Manage > Integrations** page of your Atomist workspace.